At a Glance

 - Android tests automatically display the start URL as the first task, so repeating it is not necessary.

 - Keep tests as close to 15 minutes as possible.
-Our participants expect tests to take no longer than 15 minutes.
-Longer test sessions may cause participant fatigue, which may result in a diminishing quality of the feedback after the 15-minute mark.
+Our contributors expect tests to take no longer than 15 minutes.
+Longer test sessions may cause contributor fatigue, which may result in a diminishing quality of the feedback after the 15-minute mark.
 Keep in mind, true-life mobile sessions tend to be shorter than desktop sessions.

 - Keep task descriptions short.
 There is a limited amount of space to display the task description on screen, so concisely-written tasks are best.
 Also, push the most important details toward the front of the task.